zeljkoobrenovic/grounded-architecture/_posts/2022-03-22-ai-operating-model-appendix.markdown

 </style>

 <br>
-The technology landscape is rapidly changing, driven by the growth of Generative AI (GenAI).
-These advanced models can create text, code, images, and complex designs, and they are moving from experimental use to real-world applications, reshaping industries and business operations<sup>1</sup>.
-In particular, GenAI has the potential to significantly impact IT and Enterprise Architecture (EA)<sup>5</sup>.
-Traditionally, architects have struggled to manage fast-changing businesses with slow, fragmented, and static tools<sup>5</sup>.
-GenAI offers a chance to enhance architecture work, automate tedious tasks, and support faster, data-driven decisions.
+In the previous section, I described my first experiences in using Generative AI in my daily work.
+But technology landscape is rapidly changing.
+This report examines in-depth how GenAI intersects with IT Architecture and the Grounded Architecture framework.

-However, using GenAI without a clear framework could increase complexity or create new problems.
-This report examines how GenAI intersects with IT Architecture.
+Generative AI advanced models can create text, code, images, and complex designs, and they are moving from experimental use to real-world applications, reshaping industries and business operations.<sup>1</sup> In particular, GenAI has the potential to significantly impact IT and Enterprise Architecture (EA).<sup>5</sup> Traditionally, architects have struggled to manage fast-changing businesses with slow, fragmented, and static tools.<sup>5</sup> GenAI offers a chance to enhance architecture work, automate tedious tasks, and support faster, data-driven decisions.

+Using GenAI without a clear framework could increase complexity or create new problems.
 The Grounded Architecture approach is especially well-suited to harness GenAI’s power while managing risks.
 This report provides IT and Enterprise Architects with a practical guide to integrating GenAI into the Grounded Architecture framework.
 It covers GenAI capabilities, key integration points, use cases, potential benefits and challenges, best practices for responsible use, and emerging trends.
 The goal is to help architects use GenAI not just as a tool, but as a strategic advantage within a principled architectural practice.

 I drafted this report with the support of the Gemini 2.5 Deep Research chatbot.